‘Tis the Season: Tax Preparation Checklist for Small Businesses

 Ensuring you are meeting the tax filing dates is essential.
 Dates differ depending on your business model or structure, so it’s important to stay on top of when you should be doing what.

-For example partnerships, S Corps, and multi-member LLCs will file on March 15, while single-member LLCs, C Corps, and sole proprietors will file on April 15.
-This is not the only due date that varies so a great way to stay prepared is to create a digital calendar containing any important tax deadlines, tax appointments, or quarterly payment dates.
+For example, partnerships, S Corps, and multi-member LLCs will file on March 15, while single-member LLCs, C Corps, and sole proprietors will file on April 15.
+This is not the only due date that varies, so a great way to stay prepared is to create a digital calendar containing any important tax deadlines, appointments, or quarterly payment dates.

 Tax Filing Extension

 If you experience setbacks in your business and find yourself scrambling to prepare on time, you may file for a six-month extension.
-Keep in mind, such an extension must be filed prior to the March/April 15 due date (depending on the return you’re filing).
+Remember, such an extension must be filed before the March/April 15 due date (depending on the return you’re filing).

-When filing your extension, make a note of the reason for your request.
+When filing your extension, note the reason for your request.
 Use the guide below to determine which form you need to fill out.

 • S Corps, corporations, multi-member LLCs, and partnerships: 7004 Extension Form